getodk/docs/docs/central-api-dataset-management.rst

                   - number

+                    .. raw:: html

-                    The numerical ID of the Project that the Dataset belongs to.
+                      <p>The numerical ID of the Project that the Dataset belongs to.</p>

                     Example: ``1``
                 * - approvalRequired